Skip to Content

 There are several fascinating exhibits for the history buff, including an assortment of warplanes and weaponry from the war.

-I love cemeteries and this historic cemetery is beautiful yet eerie with its above ground graves and mausoleums (because of the high water table in New Orleans).
+I love cemeteries and this historic cemetery is beautiful yet eerie with its above ground graves and mausoleums (because that’s the way the Spanish buried people when this city was first established).
 No. 1 has the vaults of Voodoo queen Marie Levaux and actor Nicolas Cage, see his pyramid below.

 This nine-foot pyramid tomb belongs to actor Nicolas Cage, who bought it in 2010 and was recently spotted coming back for a look at his future resting place!